timmurk/timmurk/README.md

 <img src="assets/papers/fig_2026_predictive_geometry.png" width="100%" alt="Predictive Geometry of Hidden Trajectories in Transformers"/>
 <sub><i>Figure 1 from the paper: a hidden-state trajectory with layerwise low-loss sets (top), the local pullback geometry around a low-loss point (bottom left), and prediction-null leaves with the observable quotient (bottom right).</i></sub>

 A decoder-only transformer is trained only through its final next-token loss, yet that loss constrains every intermediate hidden state.
 Around trajectories where the model already predicts well, the local curvature of the loss-to-go is a pullback Fisher operator: it splits hidden space into a few output-sensitive directions and many almost prediction-null ones, and gives a tokenwise sensitivity score.
 Across 1B–9B LLMs this geometry predicts perturbation sensitivity, guides layerwise rank allocation and token pruning, and improves low-rank student distillation on top of reverse and skew KL.
-[Code](https://github.com/timmurk/Predictive-Geometry-of-Hidden-Trajectories-in-Transformers)
+[Results & supplement](https://github.com/timmurk/Predictive-Geometry-of-Hidden-Trajectories-in-Transformers)

 </details>